-As stated in Recommendation 7. i) "All of the Treaty Partners...must respect the Treaty Rights of others and work together towards fulfilling treaty obligations."
-To develop local solutions to the effects of colonial policy (as stated in Rec.
-7.v), to work together towards fulfilling treaty obligations (Rec.
-7.i), and to provide the services as outlined in the recommendations; the guiding principles call for transformative change.
+As stated in Recommendation 7.
+I) "All of the Treaty Partners...must respect the Treaty Rights of others and work together towards fulfilling treaty obligations."
+To develop local solutions to the effects of colonial policy (as stated Rec.
+7.v.), to work together towards fulfilling treaty obligations (Rec.
+7.i), and to provide the services as outlined in the recommendations: the guiding principles call for transformative change.
 However, KO cannot undertake these principles responsibly and in a manner that is respectful to our First Nations leadership, and their membership, without the equitable funding and investments in education, health, programming, and infrastructure from our Treaty Partner.

 Our Federal and Provincial Treaty Partners must recognize their fiduciary duty in addressing the work that is required in the implementation of these recommendations.

-At this time, all funding for the implementation of the Inquest recommendations remains proposal-based which does not allow for the proper research and development that is necessary for the community-based recommendations.
-Canada has denied funding to implement recommendations at a community level while Ontario has provided multi-year funding for positions that would have a direct impact on children and youth.
-The imbalance of funding between the Treaty Partners are an issue of concern and KO will bring this forward at the next Seven Youth

-Inquest Political Table.
-KO continues to support the implementation of the Seven Youth Inquest Recommendations and has identified numerous as in progress.
-Any discussions to move into post-Inquest programming should be discussed with the First Nation Inquest Partners and determined by an evaluation of the work done to date; in student programming and the First Nations.

-#49 - In order to provide students from First Nations communities in NAN Territory and their families with firsthand information А KO conducts visits and intake sessions to each of its member communities throughout the year to conduct parent interviews and collect applications.
-Winter road trips/visits are held annually to engage students regarding the community supports and KO accepts this in various activities (feast, square dancing, classroom visits and opportunities that are available when they recommendation presentations done by KO students and staff) attend school in Thunder Bay, consult with where resources other community partners to encourage and are available.
-KO has developed a student handbook to outline KOSSS services: Elder's facilitate visits by those community partners to Programming, Land Based Programming, Activity Centre Hours, the NAN communities to speak and engage Tutoring Sessions, Well-Being Support and staff contact information. with students prior to their move to Thunder Also included are community services within the City of Thunder Bay.
-Bay Also included are community services within the City of Thunder Day.
-Day KO is currently revising our website that will provide programming information in all areas pertaining to our students and their care while away from home.
+KO is currently revising our website that will provide programming information in all areas pertaining to our students and their care while away from home.
 The website will have a parent/guardian portal that where parents/guardians can access information and can check on their student's progress during the academic year.
 The development of this database is under design and will be user-friendly for both parents/guardians and our staff.

 Each year, KO organizes a pre-orientation session in August in each of our First Nations.
-This pre-orientation allows students to meet KOSSS Staff and for any question's students and/or their parents/guardians may have prior to their travel and what to expect upon arrival at their sites.
-In 2019, KO program coordinators travelled to each of the communities to visit with community leadership, parents/guardians and education staff/students to provide information on all new programming that has been developed in 2018/19.
-KO was able to attend the communities four times in the 2018/19 academic year to conduct student intake and information sessions.
+This pre-orientation allows students to meet KOSSS Staff and for any questions students and/or their parents/guardians may have prior to their travel and what to expect upon arrival at their sites.

+In 2019, KO program coordinators travelled to each of the communities to visit with community leadership, parents/guardians and education staff/students to provide information on all new programming that has been developed in 2018/19 academic year to conduct student intake and information sessions.
 Previously, funding only permitted two trips/year.
-KO was able to complete their annual Winter Road Trip in March 2020

-sit the communities of Deer Lake, North

-nis annual visit brings current students'

-with the elementary classes and provides

-ians to connect with program staff.
+KO was able to complete their annual Winter Road Trip in March 2020 this year and they were able to visit the communities of Deer Lake, North Spirit Lake, and Poplar Hill.
+This annual visit brings current students' home to share their experiences with the elementary classes and provides an opportunity for parents/guardians to connect with program staff.

-1 0